Special offer

 Attendance performance review phrases

-To make the most of their time in the workplace, your employees need to show up regularly.
-Punctuality allows them to fulfill their everyday duties effectively and on time.
-Here are some examples of performance review phrases that highlight their strengths and weaknesses in this area:
+Punctuality enables employees to fulfill their everyday duties on time without rushing.
+Here are some examples of performance review phrases that highlight their strengths and weaknesses in this area.

 Positives